 Candy Stripers (1978)

-It told about three sex-eager candy stripers in the workplace:
+The original film told about three sex-eager, apprentice/volunteer candy stripers in the workplace:

-She ultimately also pleasured her own overbearing and 'prudish' boss Sarge (Sharon Thorpe) at her illegal, late-night going-away sex-orgy party.
+After more instances of sex between female staff members and patients, Sharon ultimately also pleasured her overbearing and 'prudish' boss Sarge (Sharon Thorpe) at her own illegal, late-night going-away or farewell sex-orgy party in the operating theatre.

 Debbie Does Dallas (1978)